Dealing with Medical Bills that have been sent to a Collection Agency

 Paying a Medical Bill that is at a Collection Agency

-A medical debt is just like any bill you receive with one exception; the consumer may not of planned for the expense and it is stressful situation.
+A medical debt is just like any bill you receive with one exception; the consumer may not have planned for the expense, and it is stressful situation.
 As mentioned earlier, one in five adults in the United States has medical debt.
 Also, medical debt is becoming one of the major factors that consumers file for bankruptcy.
 The following will guide healthcare consumers through the payment process

 - Medical Bills the Consumer Owes that are not at a Collection Agency

 Preventing the medical bill from being sent to a collection agency is the first proactive step.
 In the Consumer Navigator Section of this Web Site under the Healthcare Consumer Discounts Tab, we walk the consumer through how to deal with medical bills.
 We encourage the consumer to review this guide.
 Again, be proactive!
 The last thing a healthcare provider wants to do is sent the medical bill to a collection agency.
 The healthcare provider must pay the collection agency a fee.
 Remember, if a medical bill is assigned to a collection agency, the chances are very high you will not be welcomed back to that doctor or facility.